jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 With the heavy weight approach, we would identify customizing as an important workflow to learn.
 We would make sure there was a prominent link in our documentation for help, and an in-app tool tip that gets them through the action.

 The thing is, our customers don't learn by being held by the hand.
 They learn by tinkering, by understanding how the pieces fit together.

 Using a well-designed, thorough resource means they learned it on their own.
 This leads to more confidence, which leads to more exploration and ultimately more doing.

 ## Takeaway

 To wrap up this point: Heavy weight support enables your users to accomplish their task, again and again, on their timetable - no more waiting for you and your email response.

-## HAW create personal connection
+## Everyone needs love!

 So the first big benefit of the Heavy Ass Weights is they create Badass users.

 The second is a little less intuitive.
-When I'm yammering away about the Heavy Weight approach, lots of folks tell me they are scared a more self-service approach will lead to them losing contact with their customers.
+I think a perceived disadvantage of the Heavy Weight approach is it will lead to us losing contact with our customers.

+The fear is that self-service will lead to a disconnect with our loving customers, which is super valuable.

 I'm here to tell you nothing could be further from the truth.

-## We are not automatons
+## Trust

-Let's take a quick look at how we create this connection with our customers.
+Let's take a look at the two components of building a connection with our customers.
+I'm going to illustrate for you how the Heavy Weights can actually strengthen it.

+The first component is trust.
+Trust, in the support context, is built on setting good expectations and then following through with them.

-In a light-weight, high rep approach, we the support people have all the power.
+In a light-weight, high rep approach, expectations are set by the customer via email.
+For the most part, this means we can do no wrong *until* we fall short.
-This means customers will come to us confused, frustrated, maybe a little hungry.
-They might say things like:
+With nowhere else to look for help *but* support, they come to us confused, frustrated, maybe a little hungry.
+When we let them down, they are already at the end of their rope.

+Their emails might contain things like:

-"Dangit!
-I just need to know if ya'll provide SEO for squirrel videos!
+"I just need to know if ya'll provide SEO for squirrel videos!
 I've looked everywhere and I can't find anything!"

 to which we have to reply:

 "Sorry about that!
 We actually don't provide SEO support for squirrel videos!"

 To which they reply very angrily.

+You'd be surprised how much your customers will research before they ever reach out.
+And it's no surprise!
+No one wants to email the know-it-alls in support and feel all dumb.

-Because we don't have resources that set expectations for them, we are stuck in a reactive mode.
-There is a connection being made here, but it's not a positive one.
+So if we don't have thorough resources that handle frequently asked questions and set expectations for our customers, in support we stuck in a reactive mode.

+There is certainly a connection being made here, but it's not a positive one.

 If by contrast we had good SEO documentation, perhaps with a frequently asked question section that covered squirrel video SEO, the conversation might go more like:

 "Hey, I've checked your documentation, and I see you don't provide SEO support for squirrel videos.
 Can you please do this in the future?"